Exposed: The Naked Portrait

 All of the images in Exposed are naked portraits rather than depictions of the nude.
 This is due to their focus on particular individuals.
 There are numerous reasons for artists to create naked portraits and for sitters to pose for them.
 Freed from the social and cultural markers of clothing, naked portraits enable artists to explore various expressive and formal questions.
 The portraits in this display show that naked portraits can be flattering or honest, seductive or shocking, vulnerable or liberating.

-On display alongside Exposed: The Naked Portrait will be a complementary exhibition – Dressed to Impress of clothed portraits drawn from the collections of the Laing Art Gallery, Shipley Art Gallery and Hatton Gallery.
 Highlights include key works by leading artists such as Sir Joshua Reynolds, Allan Ramsay, William Orpen, George Clausen and Chris Ofili, Thomas Lawrence, Augustus John, Sir John Lavery, Beryl Fowler and Christina Robertson.
-Dressed to Impress will open later on 3 November 2018 – October 2019.

-Image: Mick Jagger; Jerry Hall by Norman Parkinson, Jul 81 © Norman Parkinson / Iconic Images
+Image: Mick Jagger; Jerry Hall by Norman Parkinson, July 81 © Norman Parkinson / Iconic Images (detail)